SunilKumarMariyala/DP-Project/README_PERSONAL.md

 Base = declarative_base()
 ```

-**What this means:** We're importing tools to help us create and work with a database:
+**What this means:** We're importing tools to help us create and work with a MySQL database:
 - `sqlalchemy`: A tool that helps us work with databases in Python
 - `Column`, `Integer`, etc.: Different types of data we can store
 - `declarative_base()`: Creates a base class for our database tables